-Level I Prerequisites: (COMPASS Reading = 70 or ACS 070 concurrent enrollment allowed) and (COMPASS Writing = 81 or ENG 091 concurrent enrollment allowed) 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: (COMPASS Reading = 70 or ACS 070 concurrent enrollment allowed) and (COMPASS Writing = 81 or ENG 091 concurrent enrollment allowed)

-This course teaches word processing and document formatting in a Windows environment.
-Skills include formatting and editing documents; using grammar and thesaurus functions; applying character, paragraph, and section formatting; preparing headers and footers; using file management procedures; preparing labels and envelopes, and merging letters.
+This course teaches word processing and document formatting using Microsoft Word in a Windows environment.
+Skills include formatting and editing documents; using grammar and thesaurus functions; applying character, paragraph, and section formatting; preparing headers and footers; using file management procedures; preparing labels and envelopes; and formatting columns.
 The application of word processing concepts and functions to current business environments is stressed.
-Students should be familiar with Windows and have keyboarding skills of at least 25 words per minute.
+Students should be familiar with Windows and have keyboarding skills of at least 25 wpm.

-BOS 174 BOS Co-op Education I 1-3 credits
+BOS 174 BOS Co-op Education I

-Level I Prerequisites: 8 credits in BOS discipline with a 2.0 GPA and Consent Required
+Level I Prerequisites: 8 credits in BOS discipline with a 2.0 GPA and Consent required